oblac/jodd-site/doc/joy/index.md

 practices with pragmatic approach, assuming requirements that, as we think, match the most web applications out there.

-So, if you are building a web app that uses one database with transactions, that can be run out of web container, that needs I18N support, has some resources protected, uses Ajax and JSON, and validation; consider using *Joy* application template.
+If you are building a web app that uses one database with transactions, that can be run out of web container, that needs I18N support, has some resources protected, uses Ajax and JSON, and validation; consider using *Joy* application template.

 ## Inside Joy

-* `DefaultAppCore` - application initialization, for both stand-alone and web mode
+### AppCore

+The core class that starts all *Jodd* frameworks and configures them to work together.

+### Authentication layer

+Authentication and simple authorization layer, ready to be used.
+It consist of few interceptors, tags, actions and utilities.

+### AppDao

+*Petite* ready component, based on `GenericDao` but with an id generator included.

+### Madvoc

+There are few *Madvoc* addons: JSON actions, Post annotation, some interceptors...

+### JSPP

+Preprocessor for JSPs.
+Works better then static JSP include as you can provide arguments.

+### Db Pager

+Database pager - semi automatic tool that will page your queries.

+### And more...

 * Various crypting coders and hashes (Threefish, MurmurhHash...)
-* Authentication layer: interceptors, tags, action and utils.
-* Common database `Entity` and generic `AppDao`.
 * I18N tools
-* Various *Madvoc* enhacements: json actions, post annotation, interceptors ...
-* Database pager
 * Validation tools

 ## Installation

-Just put `jodd-joy.jar` on the classpath.
+Just put `jodd-joy.jar` on the classpath or as the dependency.

 ## Example